 - 1. An overview of the program(s) by the chair. - 2.
 Faculty introductions and meetings-allow for both individual and group times. - 3.
-Discussion time with those involved with undergraduate and graduate programs, research programs, and outreach efforts. - 4.
-Both morning and afternoon meeting times that will enable undergraduate and graduate students to have the opportunity to interact with the reviewers. - 5.
+Discussion time with those involved with undergraduate and graduate programs. - Both morning and afternoon meeting times that will enable undergraduate and graduate students to have the opportunity to interact with the reviewers. - 5.
 A reception at a time conducive for faculty, staff, and students to interact with the reviewers without college/school/program leadership.
 Advanced and broadcasted announcement of the date, time, and location will help to ensure strong attendance at this event.

-In the evening, time should be allowed for the review committee to draft its recommendations and prepare for the next day's exit meeting.
+Time should be allowed for the review committee to draft its recommendations and prepare for the next day's exit meeting.